 One taught me love, one taught me patience, and one taught me that you never, under any circumstances, mention the term “almond milk” to dairy farmers.

 Before we dive into the hip happenings of Carthage and Elmira, I’d like to update my list of “things I’ve learned about moving”.
-When you move every 2-4 months, this list becomes you’re #1 how-to guide for surviving transitions.
-Sort of like “How To Not Lose Your Sanity in 92 Days.”
+When you move every 2-4 months, this list becomes you’re #1 how-to guide for surviving the transitions between contracts.
+Sort of like “How To Lose Your Sanity in 92 Days.”

 Whilst moving in to your new living quarters, might I suggest unpacking everything you’ll need for the first week all at once.
 Put away your clothes.
 You can even hang some up if you’re feeling particularly adult-ish.
 Go to Target.
-Make a grocery run.
+Set up what you need.
 Do not go to sleep on sunday night with your room still full of an unpacked life.
 It’s what I did in Minnesota and I did things drastically different when I got to New York.
 The stress level goes down immensely, trust me.

 Until you have to re-arrange furniture.